-As I mentioned before; my trip to Thailand was a total unplanned one, which obviously adds a lots of mystery as well as spice to the whole travel idea.
-Being left in a new place with no idea what so ever is challenging but has lot of upside, if you are open to new things and do not like to follow a set pattern.
+As I mentioned before; my trip to Thailand was a total unplanned one, which obviously adds a lot of mystery as well as spice to the whole travel idea.
+Being left in a new place with no idea what so ever is challenging but has a lot of upsides, if you are open to new things and do not like to follow a set pattern.

 To add more flavour, I reached the beach but could not locate the resort.
 Now the property was not a skimpy little place, it seemed massive and it wouldn’t have been easy to miss it as the pictures depicted.
 So driving in one direction I crossed the beach and crossed the whole town but nope, it was nowhere to be seen.
 The town is not that big, a 10 minutes’ drive would bypass the place.
 So I finally made a pit-stop little ahead town near a hotel and started enquiring, that’s when I discovered the resort was almost at the start of beach ie opposite end.

 Turned around, almost reaching the other end of the beach I took a turn on the left of the road just after the main crossroad which looked beautiful and did seem like the right turn for Keemala as per the explanation of countless people by now.
 And as the luck went by, it wasn’t the one but it had another surprise.
 2 carts part next to each other one for tea/coffee and another one with thin noodles.
 The smell of it was irresistible and I pulled over for it.